ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/docs/src/getting_started.md

 ## FFTW Abstraction

 In the core simulation algorithm, the velocity-pressure states are required to be transformed between physical and fourier domain.
-This is where the FFTW (Fast Fourier Transform in the West) comes into play.
+This is where the Fast Fourier Transform in the West (FFTW) comes into play.
 Since the transformation is done in-place for each array, the main way the FFTW library interfaces with these arrays are with a FFTW plan.

 ```julia
 fft_plan * array
 ```

 However, a distinction is required to be made for the discrete Fourier coefficients with the Fourier series coefficient which has a scaling of `nx * nz` between them.
-So additionally to a transformation operation as in the code snippet above, a normalisation of `nx * nz` is required as well.
+So in addition to a transformation operation as shown in the code snippet above, a normalisation of `nx * nz` is required as well.

 ```julia
 fft_plan * array